Primary clarifier for purification

 • can result in environmental impacts such as the production of sludge and the need for subsequent treatment of treated effluent.

-Design criteria for a primary clarifier
+Presentation of the design criteria for a primary clarifier

 Designing a primary clarifier is a very important aspect of ensuring optimal performance of the wastewater treatment system.